smashblu/craps-game/design/craps_game_pseudo_v2.md

     gameOver()
   else
     set pointOpen to false
-    set betAmount to 'nan'
+    set betAmount to null
     disable rollButton
     enable betButton
 return

 gameOver()
-  if playerMoney > 0
-    return
-  else
-    disable buttons
+    disable all buttons
     output "Game over, you have no money" return
 ```